Gigisk/Hotel-Management/README.md

 ## Project Overview

-This project implements a back-end solution for managing a hotel’s rooms and customer data.
-It provides a terminal interface where users can interact with the system, store information on rooms, customers, and even update or delete records as needed.
+This is my first project that was created in 2021 during my junior year of high school for a C++ course.
+It implements a back-end solution for managing a hotel’s rooms and customer data.
+It provides a terminal interface where users can interact with the system, store information on rooms and customers, and even update or delete records as needed.

 ## Features